A virtual sophont who has never been a biont in a previous existence

 The personality of a virtual NPC can be generated by software capable of advanced personality synthesis; sometimes recreating a specific fictional character or historical personality (using the same algorithms used to create a Characterbot).
 Non-player characters which are recreations of specific historical or fictional characters are classed as simulations, or 'simms', that is, partial, best-guess simulations of a pre-existing sophont created without uploading technology.

 Other non-player characters are not based on specific historical or fictional personalities, but are generated according to the requirements of the virtual reality environment they are meant to populate.
 These virtual entities may include quite realistic sets of simulated memories, which require considerable amount of processing power to generate.
 In addition each character will be given a comprehensive set of abilities, traits, predilections and prejudices, tailor-made to suit the kind of being that they are intended to simulate.
-Non-player characters generated in this way are generally known as Mobys, from the term mobile, shortened to mob, a term used in early computer games.
+Non-player characters generated in this way are generally known as Mobys, from the term mobile or mob, a term used in early computer games.

 Not every inhabitant of a virch will need to be fully sophont, but generally the 'leading characters' are, as are many of the 'supporting cast'.
 Some of the leading characters are played by uploads of various kinds, others are character simulations based on real historical people or famous fictional characters.
 But many other important characters are turinggrade Mobys.
 Background characters, especially those with non-speaking roles, are played by 'actor subroutines'.
 Quite often, during the evolution of a virtual reality environment, the 'actor' subroutines operated by the controlling AI will become independent enough to be considered an independent moby.
 Over time the number of such mobys will increase for this reason, and if the virtual inhabitants of the environment are capable of simulated childbirth, the population of independent virtual sophonts will increase even further.